Homemade Tutti Fruiti made using natural colours, without any refined sugar and using watermelon is a healthy and economical treat.

 How To Make Tutti Fruiti From Watermelon Rind

-So, once the watermelon pieces have softened up a little, add Boora sugar and continue cooking for 10 more minutes.
-Boora sugar is a type of unrefined sugar in powdered form and is not powdered sugar as many people think it to be.
+- So, once the watermelon pieces have softened up a little, add Boora sugar and continue cooking for 10 more minutes.
+Boora sugar is powdered cane (a type of unrefined sugar in powdered form) and is not just powdered sugar as many people think it to be.
 If you can’t get of Boora sugar then use any other type of sugar or maybe stevia.
 Avoid brown sugar as it will affect the colour of Tooti Fruiti.

 Detailed Method Of Making Tutti Fruiti At Home With Step By Step Pics